-Established in 1997, they are a voluntary group who are raising funds and awareness for Breakthrough Breast Cancer in the Sutton Coldfield area.
-To date, they have raised over £700,000 for Breakthrough Breast Cancer research, their target is now £1million.
+Established in 1997, members of the Sutton Coldfield group raise money and awareness for Breast Cancer Now in north Birmingham.
+To date, they have raised over £700,000 towards their target of £1million.

-Breakthrough Sutton Coldfield raise these funds through the generosity of their friends, family and the local community, holding many types of events from Charity Balls and Christmas Faryes to Golf Days and Car Boot Sales.
+Volunteers raise these funds through the generosity of their friends, family and the local community, holding many types of events from Charity Balls and Christmas Fayres to Golf Days and Car Boot Sales.

-In our stores we keep a Breakthrough Breast Cancer tin for customers to donate into and they are bright pink so it’s hard to miss them too!
-Customers can also buy a badge to raise awareness for £1.00 which also goes into these tins.
+In our garden centres we display Breast Cancer Now collection boxes for customers to donate.
+They are bright pink so it’s hard to miss them!
+Customers can also buy a badge for £1 to raise awareness.

-During the Autumn of 2012 we also launched a Facebook campaign, offering to donate 25p for every like our page had, the total likes when the campaign closed were 547, which amounted to a total of £136.75.
+During the autumn of 2012 we launched a Facebook campaign, offering to donate 25p for every 'like' our page received.
+The total 'likes' when the campaign closed was 547, which amounted to a sum of £136.75.

-Over Christmas we decided that we would also donated a percentage of the profits from our Santa’s Grotto, which amounted to £100.00 in total.
+Over Christmas we decided that we would also donate a percentage of the profits from our Santa’s Grotto, which came to £100.00 in total.

-A donation from Legal and General was also gratefully received, which was £200.00 as shown in the photo above.
+A £200 donation from Legal and General was also gratefully received, the presentation to Nathan Dodd, our Marketing Manager, is shown in the photograph.

-All in all a grand total of £550.00 has been raised for Breakthrough Breast Cancer and we are happy to say that we will be working closely with the charity in the future, hopefully we can raise a lot more over time to help fight the disease and raise awareness too.
+A grand total of £550.00 has been raised for Breast Cancer Now and we are happy to say that we will continue to work closely with the charity in the future, hopefully we can raise a lot more over time to help fight the disease and raise awareness.

-If you would like to keep up to date with all the goings on with us and Breakthrough Breast Cancer then please follow us on Facebook.
+If you would like to keep up to date with Breast Cancer Now, contact them through their website or Facebook page.